sky-music/sky-abc-python-transcriber/README.md

 # Sky ABC Python Transcriber

-This is Python code that outputs Sky songs in the ABC1-5 notation.
+This is a Python program that outputs Sky songs in the ABC1-5 notation.
 The notes are colored according to which row they are in.

 # Instructions to install